Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-We've put a wholesome spin on creamy homemade Caesar dressing by using Greek yogurt!
-Just a handful of real ingredients will get you that classic creamy Caesar flavor for salad, wraps, or pasta salad.
+A creamy homemade Caesar dressing using Greek yogurt!
+Just a handful of simple ingredients will get you that classic creamy Caesar flavor for salad, wraps, or pasta salad.

 Homemade Caesar dressing is in a small jar with freshly cracked pepper on top. this recipe